-A staple in the Incan civilization, purple corn almost became a lost crop, but luckily purple corn is still grown in Peru.
+A staple for the Inca civilization, purple corn almost became a lost crop, but luckily purple corn is still grown in Peru.
 These are its benefits.

 A powerful superfood, purple corn’s deep vibrant hue is derived from a rich amount of anthocyanins, a class of polyphenols.
 Scientists believe that the pigment is attributed to the environment: properties in the soil, water, or climate of Peru.